×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Rentals in Salinas: You might also consider Porto Lucia if you are interested in Salinas.
 Much more tranquil than malecon de Salinas yet still in Salinas.
 If you prefer ocean front living at a budget price there are a few condo options available most are rented fully furnished.
 Walk to largest shopping center & next .to yacht club & marina.
 Look on Google maps for location.
-Hope this helps as an option, most expats do not know about this location when viewing Salinas," commented one expat who made the move to Salinas.
+Hope this helps as an option, most expats do not know about this location when viewing Salinas," remarked one expat in Salinas, Ecuador.

 View More Answers